tentaclequing/AI-CONTROL/proposal.md

-# PROPOSAL: Multi-Level Approach to Managing AI Crawler Behavior and Content Protection
+# PROPOSAL: SOP for a Multi-Level Approach to Managing AI Crawler Behavior and Content Protection

 ## Summary